xiaolou86/shardeum-docs/docs/basics/claim.md

 1. After adding the Shardeum Liberty network to popular wallets such as MetaMask ([guide here](/basics/Wallets/MetaMask/add-shardeum-network)), you can claim 100 testnet SHM from Shardeum Liberty faucet.
 The SHM can then be used to deploy smart contracts and build dApps on Liberty.

-2. Visit the Shardeum Liberty 1.3 faucet: https://faucet.liberty10.shardeum.org/
+2. Visit the Shardeum Liberty faucet: https://faucet.liberty10.shardeum.org/ or https://faucet.liberty20.shardeum.org/

 ![claim_1](/img/claim/claim_1.png)